lenniecottrell/flashcard-app-V2/README.md

 # Progress

+## 4/20/22

+Here's an updated list of priorities:
+- fix the Add New Topic modal
+- fix the Add new question modal
+- fix the edit question modal
+- Get UI to automatically update when things are added, edited, or deleted
+- Handle when a topic is blank
+- Handle what happens when a topic is selected with no questions
+- Delete topic functionality (what happens to associated questions?
+Probably delete them all?
+Check the database.)
+- edit topic

 ## 4/6/22
 Added styles for the add/edit/delete buttons.
 They're not great, but I'll get another opinion about them and fix them later - looks fine for now.